jayson991/date-time-utils/README.md

 # date-time-utils

-> A Util Library For Date && Time Operations.
+A Util Library For Date && Time Operations, it can be used in both CommonJS and ES Module, and it supports both JS and TS as well.

 # Usage